jboned/FutJoin/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+#Login
+On the login screen you will find the application's logo and the login form, along with the options to register in the application and to contact the  the login form, along with the options to register in the application and to contact the application in case the user is a sports center.

+![Product Name Screen Shot][login-screenshot]

+#Home
+On the login screen you will find the application's logo and the login form, along with the options to register in the application and to contact the  the login form, along with the options to register in the application and to contact the application in case the user is a sports center.

+![Product Name Screen Shot][home-screenshot]

+#Sports centers
+This menu will show the different sports complexes that collaborate with the application and that the user can access to organize a soccer match.
+Each sports center will have different football fields available for reservation.

+![Product Name Screen Shot][sports-center-screenshot]

+#Matches
+Each football field has a personalised schedule with the free hours and app users can book the pitch and invite other app users.
+Users can choose whether they want to have a private match or free registration.

+![Product Name Screen Shot][match-screenshot]

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Feature 1
+- [ ] Users management
-- [ ] Feature 2
+- [ ] Sports center
-- [ ] Feature 3
+- [ ] Sports center football fields
     - [ ] Nested Feature
+- [ ] The matches

-See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/jboned/FutJoin/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>